- Mixed greens

 Get Your Produce

 Creating a CSA that is flexible and convenient continues to be one of key focuses.
 We know patrons want flexibility and convenience when buying produce.
 This is one reason we have created a Bag Swap for our CSA members and created our farm market.

 Our Provo Orem CSA share delivery service will be free to patrons who purchase shares through our share delivery form.
 Share deliveries are currently on Wednesday’s between 12:00 pm – 7:00 pm and we only deliver to Provo and Orem residences.
 We hope to expand this service to other cities in Utah Valley.

 We require that patrons keep at minimum a 16 quart cooler clearly visible on your property.
 We will drop-off your share into your cooler.
 We highly recommend leaving an ice pack in your cooler so that your food does not spoil.

 We invite you to support your local agricultural system by purchasing produce from La Nay Ferme.
 We are dedicated to growing safe to eat and clean from toxic sprays.

 At La Nay Ferme, we are very serious about growing produce that is safe to eat and clean from toxic sprays.
 We are focused on improving the life and health of our soil so that our patrons can receive the highest quality produce we can possible produce.

 We have been buying our seeds from High Mowing Organic Seed company (HWOS) since opening our farm.
 HWOS is the only non-GMO certified seed company that we have found and have been apart of The Safe Seed Pledge since 1999.
 We buy 99% of our seeds from HWOS.
 Only when they are out of stock when we need a certain seed will we purchase from another trusted seed company.

-We invite you to join our CSA and enjoy our healthy, safe produce each week.
+We invite you to join our CSA and support our small CSA farm in Utah County, Provo.